 Storytime

 So these are my top tips for preparing yourself to present on camera.
-If you want to work with a crew that has extensive experience with first time presenters then get in contact with us today.
+If you want to work with a crew that has extensive experience with first-time presenters, then get in contact with us today.